-Although the settings of the TX10K-S can be changed during operation of the system, it is best to determine the appropriate Transmitter Gain setting for a given application prior to installation.
+Although the settings of the TX10K can be changed during operation of the system, it is best to determine the appropriate Transmitter Gain setting for a given application prior to installation.
 Refer to Appendix B for the relevant calculations.

 - Attach sensor or strain gage to the shaft (or other surface) where the desired strain will be measured.
-Refer to Appendix D for instructions on strain gage application. - Remove cover from BH10K Battery Housing.
-Snap fresh 9V battery onto snaps and place into BH10K.
-Secure cover with screws with re-usable vibration-resistant coating.
-Make sure that the cover and screws are tightly fastened. - NOTE: The BH10K is most useful when testing extends beyond the life of the battery, allowing replacement without removal from the shaft.
-Alternatively, the 9V Battery Connector can be used.
-In this case, skip step 4. - 3.
-Screw Transmitter Antenna onto TX10K-S Transmitter.
-Secure TX10K-S and BH10K (or battery) to shaft using fiberglass reinforced strapping tape.
-Align V-groove on bottom axially with shaft and tape across indentation in top.
-Do not cover TX10K-S Infrared Receiver or Status Indicator.
-Alternatively, hose clamps, machined collars, or other mounting devices may be used but avoid excessive compression. - CAUTION: Be certain all components are fixed firmly to moving surfaces.
-The Transmitter and battery holder have a groove for the fiberglass reinforced strapping tape, which should be wrapped around at least 10 times (5 times in each direction) to secure the components to the shaft.
+Refer to Appendix D for instructions on strain gage application. - Secure TX10K and fresh battery to shaft using fiberglass reinforced strapping tape.
+Do not cover TX10K Infrared Receiver or Status Indicator.
+Alternatively, hose clamps, machined collars, or other mounting devices may be used but avoid excessive compression.

+CAUTION: Be certain all components are fixed firmly to moving surfaces.
+The fiberglass reinforced strapping tape should be wrapped around at least 10 times (5 times in each direction) to secure the components to the shaft.
 The open end of the tape should follow shaft rotation.
 For extra protection, glue the end of the tape down.
-When finished with testing cut the tape and remove components.
-Avoid the risk of being struck by improperly secured objects flung from the machine by standing clear during operation! - NOTE 1: This method of securing the transmitter and battery holder is for temporary use only.
+When finished with your testing, cut the tape and remove the components.
+Avoid the risk of being struck by an improperly secured object flung from the machine by standing clear during operation!

+NOTE 1: This method of securing the transmitter and battery holder is for temporary use only.
 For long term use this tape should be examined frequently for the effects of environmental influences (e.g.: excessive oils) or extreme conditions (e.g.: rapid starts/stops, high temperatures).
 Replace tape as required following the notes in the "CAUTION" previously listed.

 NOTE 2: If the shaft is small (≤1" or 25 mm), balance might be an issue.
-In this case, steps may have to be taken to balance the transmitter (TX10K) and the battery and housing (BH10K).
-Please discuss this with your Binsfeld Engineering Sales Representative.
+In this case, mount the TX10K and battery 180° from each other on the shaft.
+The battery weighs nearly the same as the TX10K-LP-S.

-4. Cut an appropriate length of 2-conductor power cable (red & black twisted pair) and strip and tin ends.
-Connect red wire to +B on BH10K and to +B on TX10K-S and black wire to -B on BH10K and to -B on TX10K-S. The Status Indicator light should blink several times and then come on solid.
+Connect the positive battery terminal to +PWR on TX10K and the negative battery terminal to -PWR on TX10K.
+The Status Indicator light should blink several times and then come on solid.
 Secure to shaft.

-NOTE: If testing will not begin for some time, use the RM10K Remote Control to put the TX10K-S in Standby mode to save battery life.
+NOTE: If testing will not begin for some time, use the RM10K Remote Control to put the TX10K in Standby mode to save battery life.
 The Status Indicator light will turn off.
 A fresh battery will last for several days in this mode.

-- Cut an appropriate length of 4-conductor ribbon cable (as short as practical to avoid unwanted electrical noise) and strip and tin ends.
-Solder to gage per Appendix D or gage manufacturer's specification and make appropriate connections to the TX10K-S terminals.
-Secure loose cable to shaft. - 6.
-Connect Receiver Antenna to Antenna connector on the rear panel of the RX10K Receiver.
-Position magnetic-mount antenna with element installed near the TX10K-S, typically within 10 feet (3 meters). - Insert connector on AC/DC adapter into Power Input jack on the RX10K rear panel.
+- 4. Cut an appropriate length of 4-conductor ribbon cable (as short as practical to avoid unwanted electrical noise) and strip and tin ends.
+Solder to gage per Appendix D or gage manufacturer's specification and make appropriate connections to the TX10K terminals.
+Secure loose cable to shaft. - Connect Receiver Antenna to Antenna connector on the rear panel of the RX10K Receiver.
+Position magnetic-mount antenna with element installed near the TX10K, typically within 10 feet (3 meters). - 6.
+Insert connector on AC/DC adapter into Power Input jack on the RX10K rear panel.
 Plug adapter into appropriate AC power source (i.e., wall socket).
 Flip the RX10K power switch to On while holding down the ADJUST ▲ key.